-We’ve been busy making slime today to celebrate the new range of Ghostbusters PLAYMOBIL, due to be released in 2017!
-We used three different slime recipes and created tests to investigate which slime was the best.
+We’ve been busy making slime today and thought it would be fun to try three different slime recipes then create tests to see which we liked the best.

 Simply add a little water to cornflour and you get a slippy slime that can be scrunched up into a solid ball, but if you unclench your fingers it flows like a liquid again.
 Cornflour gloop is a non-Newtonian fluid which means it doesn’t flow like liquids usually do.